Do you snore every night? Wake suddenly gasping for air?

 Treating Sleep Apnea in Plantation, FL

-Dr. Dham will coordinate with your regular physician or a sleep specialist to determine the best course of treatment.
+Dr. Dham will coordinate with your regular physician or a sleep specialist to determine the best course of treatment near you.
 Sleep apnea is typically diagnosed when a patient undergoes a sleep study test.

 Dr. Uttma Dham offers oral sleep appliance therapy for the treatment of sleep apnea.
 Oral sleep appliances are custom designed to fit comfortably and securely in the patient’s mouth.
 The appliance shifts the jaw into alignment and prevents the soft oral tissues from collapsing into the airway.
 With the airway free of obstruction, patients enjoy a more sound sleep and wake feeling rested, without headaches.